Tokonigeorge/purchase_board/README.md

 This project was done with:
 1. ReactJs Vite
 2. TailwindCss
-3. react-testing-library and react-testing-library/js-dom for testing.
+3. react-testing-library, Jest and user-event for testing.

 ## Installation and setup
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.